 Optimize for Mobile: Mobile devices account for more than half of all internet traffic.
 Make your landing page mobile-friendly by adopting a responsive design and ensuring that it loads swiftly.

 You can improve the performance of your PPC campaign and raise conversion rates by following these guidelines for improving your landing pages.
-Keep in mind to match your landing page to your ad copy, to focus on user intent, to include clear calls-to-action, to reduce distractions, and to optimize for mobile.
+Keep in mind to match your landing page to your ad copy, focus on user intent, include clear calls-to-action, reduce distractions, and optimize for mobile.

 Conversion monitoring is critical for determining the effectiveness of your PPC campaign.
 Conversion tracking should be set up to track actions such as form submissions, phone calls, and purchases.
 This will help you to observe which ads and keywords are converting the most.

 Conversion tracking is an important part of every successful PPC campaign.
 It enables you to track and measure the success of your campaign by tracking the activities that users take after clicking on your ad.
 Here are some pointers for getting conversion tracking up and running:

 Identify essential Conversion activities: The first step in implementing conversion monitoring is defining the essential activities you want your website visitors to do, such as form submissions, phone calls, or purchases.

 Conversion Tracking: After you’ve discovered your key conversion actions, configure conversion tracking in your PPC platform. (such as Google Ads).
 This allows you to track when consumers perform such actions after clicking on your ad.

 Assign Conversion Values: Assigning conversion values might help you understand the ROI of your campaign.
 For instance, if a purchase is worth $100 to your company, you can assign a $100 value to each buy conversion.

 Analyze Conversion Data: Use conversion data to evaluate the effectiveness of your advertisements and keywords.
 Determine which ads and keywords are resulting in the most conversions and modify your strategy accordingly.